BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Detailed Design and Implementation

-To see why such a formula holds, considering the example in {\fig{fig:zigzag}} (b).
-Each request's latency is the time the source instance finishes its part of the computation, which includes its own execution time and the sum of its previous requests' execution time (queuing time).
+To see why such a formula holds, consider the example in {\fig{fig:zigzag}} (b).
+Each request's latency is the time the source instance finishes its part of the computation, which includes its own execution time and the sum of its previous requests' time (queueing time).
 We only need to consider previous requests because they are executed in a FIFO order.
-In our example, request 3's latency is 17 (12 for the request 1 and 2's execution and 5 for its own).
+In our example, request 3's latency is 17 (12 for requests 1 and 2's execution and 5 for its own).
 For non-LLM, the execution time of each layer is the same if the batch size is the same.
-Note that we omit the activation transfer latency (and possible interference) since the network used for model activation is negligible.
+Note that we omit the activation transfer latency since it is negligible.